Back to Blog

 Beyond finding content, how well does the AI synthesize answers?
 Does it cite specific sources?
 Can users verify where information came from?
 Trust depends on transparency.

-Maintenance and Governance
+What Content Maintenance and Governance Features Are Available?

 How does the tool help you keep content current?
 Can you identify outdated documents?
 Track content usage?
 Manage the knowledge base over time?